cytoscape/cytoscape-manual/docs/Navigation_and_Layout.md

 -   Organic Edge Router

-Below are a few examples of yFiles layouts in Cytoscape, with more available on the [yFiles web page](https://www.yworks.com/products/yfiles-layout-algorithms-for-cytoscape).
+Below are a few examples of yFiles layouts in Cytoscape, with more available from [yFiles](https://www.yworks.com/products/yfiles-layout-algorithms-for-cytoscape).

 ### yFiles Organic Layout
 ![](_static/images/Navigation_Layout/yFilesOrganic.png)